zlatanvasovic/hackwork/README.md

 ## Usage

 Hackwork's PHP features can be easily included in any PHP file.
-Example
-content:

 ```php
 <?php